-Furthermore, this board is designed not only for overclockers, but also for gamers by being NVIDIA® SLI® Ready and featuring three M.2 Key-M slots and much more!
+Furthermore, this board is designed not only for overclockers, but also for gamers by being NVIDIA[®] SLI[®] Ready and featuring blazing-fast networking, Dual M.2 Key-M slots and much more!

-Lastly, a motherboard is only as good as its BIOS, and the EVGA Z590 FTW WIFI features EVGA's latest UEFI/BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
-You don't need to be an expert to configure your motherboard, but if you are, you'll find features unavailable anywhere else.
+Lastly, a motherboard is only as good as its BIOS, and the EVGA Z490 FTW features EVGA's newest UEFI/BIOS GUI with a focus on overclocking and functionality in a lean, straightforward package.
+You won't need to be an expert to configure your motherboard, but if you are, you'll find features unavailable anywhere else.